M+ Online Exhibition Brochure

 A flexible editorial template designed for dynamic layouts

-Studio Earth designed a digital brochure template that complements the museum’s collections, providing accessibility to an audience of diverse backgrounds and abilities.
-At the same time, the template accommodates M+ design team’s shifting needs for future exhibitions.
+We designed a digital brochure template that complements the museum’s collections, providing accessibility to an audience of diverse abilities and backgrounds.
+Additionally, the template accommodates the M+ design team’s shifting needs for future exhibitions.

 Team

-Studio Earth on user experience and layout design direction
+Jimmy K.K Lam from Studio Earth on user experience and layout design

 Visual Art, and Digital and Editorial Content at M+